gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to validate a coupon against the payment mode such as NetBanking, Wallet, UPI etc.
+Checks if a coupon is valid for the selected payment mode.

 *Returned Response:*